oat-sa/taohub-articles/forge/tutorials/testrunner.md

 We have one entry per item with:

 -   ‘runtime’ the php serialized ServiceCall object, that we can unserialize during runtime
 -   ‘label’ stores the value of the property label during compilation.
-This is currently unused in the runner,\
+This is currently unused in the runner,<br/>

     but we could store several other properties values that could influence the item choice in the test-runner.

 After storing this structure into a .php file that we create in the provided directory, we create a [[service call]] to the our test-runner service and pass the newly created file as a parameter.